How to get an airline status match

 What is a status match?

-Other times, instead of matching on a like-for-like basis, an airline will take a more cautious approach and match you one or even two rungs down in their own frequent flyer scheme, provided that lower level still delivers the basics of lounge access, priority check-in and so on.
+Other times, instead of a like-for-like basis, an airline will take a more cautious approach and match you to one or even two rungs down in their frequent flyer scheme, provided that level still delivers the basics of lounge access, priority check-in and so on.

 What is a status challenge?

-However, beyond an outright status match is what's called a status challenge or a status fast-track.
+Beyond an outright like-for-like status match, some airlines may offer what’s called a status challenge or a status fast-track, which is a more rigorous test than outright match.

 Under the status challenge or fast-track model, you’ll be granted status equivalent to (or at a level below) your tier with a competing airline for a limited amount of time.
 This works like a short-term status match and typically runs for 90 days.